-Slide your microphone windscreen onto your primary microphone, holding the mic boom steady.
+Slide your microphone windscreen onto your primary microphone, and steady the mic boom.
 You should now have a well-formed microphone windscreen.

 Now that your microphone windscreen is done, focus on upgrading your audio through headphones and audio settings.
 Knowing how to make any gaming headset surround sound on a PC is just as helpful as using a microphone foam screen.

 For more great tips, check out our guides on getting rid of background noise on a gaming headset and making a gaming headset mic work on a Macbook.